Scott Disick: Personal life

 Disick dated Kourtney Kardashian from 2006 to 2015.
 They met at a house party in Mexico thrown by Joe Francis.
-Together they have three children: a son born December 14, 2009, a daughter born July 8, 2012, and a son born December 14, 2014.
+Disick and Kardashian have three children: a son born December 14, 2009, a daughter born July 8, 2012, and a son born December 14, 2014.
 Their relationship was featured on Keeping Up with the Kardashians and its spinoffs.
-In 2010, they moved to Miami temporarily with one-year-old Mason and Kourtney's sister Kim.
-Their relationship went on hold after Kardashian claimed Disick had an alcohol problem.
-After temporarily giving up alcohol and attending therapy, Disick and Kardashian reconciled in mid-2010.
+In 2010, they temporarily moved to Miami with one-year-old Mason and Kourtney's sister Kim.
+Their relationship was on pause after Kardashian claimed Disick had an alcohol problem.
+After Disick temporarily gave up alcohol and attended therapy, Disick and Kardashian reconciled in mid-2010.

 In 2011, during the season one finale of Kourtney and Kim Take New York, Disick purchased an engagement ring and planned to propose to Kardashian.
 However, when Disick asked her opinion on marriage, Kardashian responded that she did not want to change things when they were doing well, so Disick decided not to propose.
-Disick later stated, in 2013, that they were happy and said "I feel like I used to want to get married more than she did, and then, being that she was always so not interested, I've decided not to be."
+Disick said in 2013, that they were happy and said "I feel like I used to want to get married more than she did, and then, being that she was always so not interested, I've decided not to be."
 The couple split in 2015, but have shared custody and co-parent their children.
 Scott remains close with Kardashian's family, and as of 2019 they considered him to be family.

 His mother died in 2013, following a long illness.
 His father died three months later.
 Disick has had problems with alcohol and drug use.
-He was temporarily sober in 2011, during which he claimed, "I'm nicer now that I'm sober."
+He was temporarily sober in 2011 and he claimed at the time, "I'm nicer now that I'm sober."
 In November 2014, Disick entered a rehabilitation facility in Connecticut following the filming of Kourtney and Khloé Take The Hamptons.
-In March 2015, he entered a rehabilitation facility in Costa Rica, but checked himself out later that month.
+In March 2015 he entered a rehabilitation facility in Guanacaste, Costa Rica, but checked himself out later that month.
 After breaking up with Kardashian, Disick entered another rehab facility in Florida.
-In 2016, he spent time in a rehab facility in Malibu, which he stated helped him to "restart" his life.
+In 2016, he went to a rehab facility in Malibu and he said it helped him "restart" his life.
 In May 2020, Disick entered a treatment facility in Edwards, Colorado, after a relapse.

 In 2015, Disick sold his Beverly Crest home to Russell Westbrook.

 Disick is a car collector, and has owned at least twenty vehicles.
 He has owned a Rolls-Royce Drophead, a Maybach, several Ferraris, Range Rovers, and Bentleys.
 Several of his cars and his five-car garage were featured in an Architectural Digest video tour of Disick's home.
 His collection was also featured on an episode of his short-lived web series, Lord Disick: Lifestyles of a Lord.
 In addition to cars, Disick also collects watches, including Patek Phillipe and Rolex watches.
 During a May 2016 burglary, several watches were stolen from Disick's home.